 Our goal is to develop strong lawyers from student right through to partner.
 Mentoring and training start when you are a student and continue throughout your practice.

-Daniel Barber is an Associate in the Insurance, Construction, and Commercial Litigation Law Groups.
+Daniel Barber is an Associate in the Insurance, Construction and Commercial Litigation Practice Groups at Singleton Urquhart Reynolds Vogel LLP.
 He specializes in the areas of insurance defence, professional liability, construction, and civil fraud.

 Dan is a practical litigator who strives to solve his clients’ legal problems effectively and efficiently.

 In his insurance work, Dan represents insureds in third party claims, defends first party coverage claims, prosecutes insurance fraud, and defends bad faith claims on behalf of insurers.
 Dan assists his clients to successfully navigate through complex insurance claims including:

 Dan has appeared as counsel in both the Provincial and Supreme Court of British Columbia and regularly represents clients at chambers, trials, mediations and arbitrations.